 With Jobs Numbers Like These, It's Hard To See Why The Economy Is Slowing

 The economy is slowing down but it keeps creating jobs at a healthy pace.
 Employers added 164,000 jobs last month, as the unemployment rate held steady at 3.7%, the Labor Department said Friday.
+The jobless rate remains at a nearly 50-year low.

 Analysts had expected about 165,000 jobs to be added in July and the unemployment rate to be 3.6%.